 Pre-Conference Institute Keynote Wednesday, November 9, 2016 | 12:30 pm – 4:30 pm Dr. Mark Sloane of the Children’s Trauma Assessment Center at Western Michigan University is a board certified pediatrician with specialized advanced fellowship training in adolescent behavioral medicine.
 He has more than 30 years clinical pediatric experience, and is owner and medical director of […]

-Minnesota Organization on Fetal Alcohol Syndrome’s FASD Support Fund Eligibility Criteria Applicants for the Family Support Fund must reside in Ramsey, Dakota, or Washington County.
-In order to be eligible for the grant, the applicant must be the primary caregiver for an individual with a documented Fetal Alcohol Spectrum Disorders diagnosis.
-Where the individual has […]
+Proof Alliance’s FASD Support Fund Eligibility Criteria Applicants for the Family Support Fund must reside in Ramsey, Dakota or Washington County.
+In order to be eligible for the grant, the applicant must be the primary caregiver for an individual with a documented fetal alcohol spectrum disorders diagnosis.
+Where the individual has a suspected FASD diagnosis, […]